Carpathian Sich: Numbers and organization

 By February 1939 the Sich had up to 15,000 members, although only 2,000 were organized to fight.
 The Sich had five garrisons.
 Its barracks housed a total of 2,000 people, of whom only 300-400 were armed.

-Its ranks were called Otaman (commander), Sotnyk (company (sotnya) commander), Chotar (Platoon (chota) Commander), Desiatnyk (corporal), Starshy Sichovyk (Senior Private) and Sichovyk (private).
+Its ranks were Ataman (commander), Sotnyk (company (sotnya) commander), Chotar (platoon commander), Desiatnyk (corporal), Starshy Sichovyk (senior private) and Sichovyk (private).
 Uniforms were adopted in February 1939 and consisted of a four button tunic with open collar and breeches.
 Insignia were not standardized.
 The Sich used Czech arms.